Welcome to another Legislative Day in the Abia State House of Assembly.

 ORDER OF THE DAY

-A Bill for a Law to provide for the Establishment, Operations and Functions of the Abia State Watershed Management Agency sponsored by the Majority Leader.
+(A Bill for a Law to Provide for the Establishment, Operations and Functions of the Abia State Watershed Management Agency).

-Plenary was therefore adjourned to Tuesday, 6th July, 2021 by 10am.
+Plenary was therefore adjourned to Tuesday, 29th June, 2021.

 Courtesy: Media Unit, Office of the Speaker, Abia State House of Assembly.